 If you notice discomfort or swelling on the side of your face, it can be many things.
 It may be a parotid gland infection.
 Read on to learn the signs and symptoms to get the care you need and learn about preventing parotid gland swelling in the future.

-Your parotid glands are the largest of your salivary glands and are located in your mouth in the upper part of either cheek, in front of and beneath your ears.
-The ducts of these glands help empty saliva into your mouth.
-Their secretions help you chew, swallow and digest starches.
+Parotid glands are the largest of your salivary glands.
+They are located in your mouth in the upper part of your cheeks in front of your ears.
+The ducts of the parotid gland empty saliva into your mouth, helping you chew, swallow, and digest food.

-A visual exam is the first step in verifying an infection.
-Additional testing may be needed to help the doctor determine if the infection is caused by an abscess, salivary stone or tumor.
-A biopsy might be necessary to test for bacteria or viruses.
-In some cases, your doctor may use an ultrasound, MRI, X-ray, or CT scan to make an accurate diagnosis.
+These causes are relatively rare, so it's unlikely that both parotid gland ducts would be obstructed at the same time.
+So you'll typically notice a swollen parotid gland on one side.
+A visual exam by a professional is the first step in diagnosing infection.
+You may need additional testing to determine if the condition is caused by an abscess, salivary stone, or tumor.
+Your healthcare professional may take a biopsy to test for bacteria or viruses.
+In some cases, they may use an ultrasound, MRI, X-ray, or CT scan to make an accurate diagnosis.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.